 Big drama destroys self-esteem.

 In part, self-esteem evolves from a sense of personal mastery and competence, and the self-knowledge that “I can handle life.”
-As children grow older, they gain awareness of their own coping capacities.
+As children grow older, they gain awareness of their coping capacities.
 When life is filled with lots of drama, self-esteem often suffers because it becomes obvious that little moments cause huge upsets, and that life feels like a roller-coaster ride.

 Big drama hampers their chance for life success.

 When big drama shows up in the face of challenge or frustration, children are choosing drama over persistence.
 Rather than turning toward the source of frustration, and pursuing a path through the difficult obstacles, they tend to get lost in the drama and disengage from the task at hand.
-The drama becomes the center of attention, when efforts at persistence and problem solving are needed.
+The drama becomes the center of attention when efforts at persistence and problem solving are needed.

 What you can do to help your child ‘Drop the Drama?’

 First, big drama is like an addiction….so make sure you don’t feed it.
-Even though it doesn’t make sense, kids can become addicted to the drama.
+Even though it doesn’t make sense, kids can become addicted to drama.
 During their early years, this drama often pulls parents to intervene…to console….to help their kids through these difficult moments.

 Finally, above all, don’t reward the drama by giving in to drama demands.
 As children get older, the drama emerges when they are not getting what they want.
-If you allow yourself to reward the drama, in order to make it go away, you’re setting yourself up for misery during those adolescent years.
+If you allow yourself to reward the drama, to make it go away, you’re setting yourself up for misery during those adolescent years.

 When the drama emerges, give it nothing.
 Give it no energy.
 Give it no attention.
 And above all…don’t give into demanding drama!